-The $S_1$ ( $2^1A_g^-$ ) state is an optically dark state of natural and synthetic pi-conjugated materials that can play a critical role in optoelectronic processes such as, energy harvesting, photoprotection and singlet fission.
-Despite this widespread importance, direct experimental characterisations of the electronic structure of the $S_1$ ( $2^1A_g^-$ ) wavefunction have remained scarce and uncertain, although advanced theory predicts it to have a rich multi-excitonic character.
-Here, studying an archetypal polymer, polydiacetylene, and carotenoids, we experimentally confirm that $S_1$ ( $2^1A_g^-$ ) is a superposition state with strong contributions from spin-entangled pairs of triplet excitons ( $^1$ (TT)).
-We then more importantly show that optical manipulation of the $S_1$ ( $2^1A_g^-$ ) wavefunction using triplet absorption transitions allows selective projection of the $^1$ (TT) component into a manifold of spatially separated triplet-pairs with lifetimes enhanced by up to one order of magnitude.
-Our results provide a unified picture of $2^1A_g^-$ states in pi-conjugated materials and show that the stimulation of the bound $^1$ (TT) optical absorption offers a hitherto unexplored pathway to create additional near-free triplets.
-More generally, our findings open new routes to exploit $2^1A_g^-$ dynamics in singlet fission, photobiology and for the generation of entangled (spin-1) particles for molecular quantum technologies.
+The $S_1 (2^1A_g)$ state is an optically dark state of natural and synthetic pi-conjugated materials that can play a critical role in optoelectronic processes such as, energy harvesting, photoprotection and singlet fission.
+Despite this widespread importance, direct experimental characterisations of the electronic structure of the $S_1 (2^1A_g)$ wavefunction have remained scarce and uncertain, although advanced theory predicts it to have a rich multi-excitonic character.
+Here, studying an archetypal polymer, polydiacetylene, and carotenoids, we experimentally demonstrate that $S_1 (2^1A_g)$ is a superposition state with strong contributions from spin-entangled pairs of triplet excitons ($^1(TT)$).
+We further show that optical manipulation of the $S_1 (2^1A_g)$ wavefunction using triplet absorption transitions allows selective projection of the $^1(TT)$ component into a manifold of spatially separated triplet-pairs with lifetimes enhanced by up to one order of magnitude and whose yield is strongly dependent on the level of interchromophore coupling.
+Our results provide a unified picture of 2^1A_g states in pi-conjugated materials and open new routes to exploit their dynamics in singlet fission, photobiology and for the generation of entangled (spin-1) particles for molecular quantum technologies.